A scrotal mass is an abnormal bulge or lump inside the scrotum.

 Other symptoms you might experience include:

-- pain that spreads to your groin, abdomen, and back
+- pain that spreads to your groin, abdomen, or back

 - testicles that are hard or swollen

-located behind your testicles that stores and transports sperm)
+located behind your testicles that stores and transports sperm

 - a swollen scrotum